devbisme/kicad-3rd-party-tools/README.md

 - [Improving open source hardware: Visual diffs](https://www.evilmadscientist.com/2011/improving-open-source-hardware-visual-diffs/) - Using ImageMagick for visual diff file generation

 - [KiCAD to SVG Converter](https://github.com/jmwright/oshw-code/tree/master/kicad_to_svg_converter) - Scripts for headless SVG generation of schematic files using eeschema.

+## Half-Baked Tools

+If you have an interesting tool that's not quite ready for prime-time, post it here!
+Maybe someone else can move it forward or use it as a starting point for their own tool.

 ## License